 Evaluating supplier's customer service and reviews

-Finally, scrutinize the customer service and reviews of potential energy suppliers.
+Finally, study the customer service and reviews of energy suppliers.
 Websites and forums offer insights into the company's responsiveness, problem-solving capabilities, and overall customer satisfaction.
 This can be a deciding factor, especially for those valuing support and service quality.

 Handling final bill from old supplier